Here's a list of common questions we hear about Health Spending Account claims.

 How long after I join can I make a claim?

-You are eligible to make a claim immediately after you receive your customer account information – typically within the same day you sign up.
+You are eligible to make a claim immediately after you receive your customer account information.
 You can make a claim for eligible medical expenses that occur on or after the effective date of your plan (the day you sign up).
-Before you make your first claim, we will need to setup a direct deposit with your financial institution for your reimbursement.
+Before you make your first claim, you will need to setup a direct deposit with your financial institution for your reimbursement.

 What is needed to make a claim?

 Making a claim is fast, convenient, and secure.
-Login to your online account, enter your details from your medical expense receipt, submit the claim, and pay the claim.
+Login to your online account or use the Olympia Benefits mobile app.
+Enter your details from your medical expense receipt, submit the claim, and pay the claim.

 How much can I claim?